Pneumatic Air-Operated Winches

-Every Columbia Pneumatic Winch features compact and efficient planetary reductions that require less input power, increasing production while minimizing hoist size and weight.
-TEFC, UL-listed brake motors that stay cooler during long duty cycle and internal mechanical brakes offer positive load holding capability.
+Compact designs and efficient planetary reductions are a standard of Columbia pneumatic air-operated winches, helping to increase production and decrease input power while minimizing hoist size and weight.
+Our pneumatic winches include vane motors that stay cooler during long duty cycle and internal spring-applied and air-released mechanical brakes that offer positive load holding capability.

-Manual freespool levers allow for faster rigging to get loads moving more quickly.
-Sealed construction keeps gears, shaft surfaces, and bearings lubricated - no pillow blocks that require greasing.
-Modular design allows drum size changes and a wide range of gear ratios and motor sizes provide the performance required for your application.
-A full selection of options form single-speed drum switches to synchronized multi-unit/multi-axis proportional systems put you in full control.
+Manual freespool levers in our air-operation winches allow for faster rigging to get loads moving more quickly.
+Columbia winches are engineered with a sealed construction that keeps gears, shaft surfaces, and bearings lubricated.
+For added versality and adaptability to different applications, Columbia winches feature a modular design that allows drum size changes, with a wide range of gear ratios and motor sizes available.
+A full selection of options from single-speed drum switches to synchronized multi-unit/multi-axis proportional systems put you in full control.

 To discuss project specifics or request a quote contact us at (503) 626-0654.